 Features full-text and images from urban and rural papers throughout America in the 1800s, with an emphasis on topics such as the American Civil War, African-American culture and history, Western migration, and Antebellum-era life.
 Full-Text Articles

 Adults and teens can find books of interest by searching for favorite authors or genres.
-Read book reviews and see best-of lists.
+Read book reviews and see best-of lists. ** Please use Google Chrome or Microsoft Edge when accessing this resource.
 Full-Text Articles

-Students in grades K-8 (and their teachers) can find book suggestions for their next great read.
+Students in grades K-8 (and their teachers) can find book suggestions for their next great read. ** Please use Google Chrome or Microsoft Edge when accessing this resource.
 Full-Text Articles

 Occupational Outlook Handbook

 This free website by the Bureau of Labor and Statistics includes information such as required training, wage levels, and growth outlook for almost any job imaginable.
 Full-Text Articles

 Download eBooks, eAudiobooks, or magazines to your computer, tablet, Kindle, or smartphone.
 Use OverDrive’s website to send eBooks to your Kindle, or use Libby, the free mobile app, to borrow and read instantly on your mobile device.
 Libby is available in the iTunes App Store, Google Play, and Microsoft.